Open to senior operations & Chief of Staff roles

 4. 04

-The first answer is usually the symptom.
-I keep asking why until the broken handoff, the missing incentive, the unclear ownership, or the system rule that’s no longer working becomes visible.
+I ask why five times.
+The first answer is the symptom; the real cause is a broken handoff, a missing incentive, unclear ownership, or a system rule that’s no longer working.

 Systems, capabilities, and frameworks I lean on.
 Patient safety is the operating discipline beneath them.